Nikita-Joshi335/Fake-Currency-Detection/README.md

 **Submission Files**
 Following files are included as part of submission:

-README.md
+README.md,
-Report
+Report,
-Fake Currency Detection.ipynb : an ipython notebook as part of source code banknote_authentication.csv: the dataset used in the project
+Fake Currency Detection.ipynb : an ipython notebook as part of source code, banknote_authentication.csv: the dataset used in the project.